High-resolution image of a large oil tanker sailing past an industrial refinery in the Persian Gulf near Iran.

 The markets have reacted since the start of Operation Epic Fury with oil prices surging higher, but this week oil exceeded $100 a barrel for the first time since June 2022, when Russia invaded Ukraine.

 At least 10 oil tankers have been hit or targeted since the conflict began.
 Over 20 maritime incidents have been reported across the Gulf.
 There have already been civilian maritime casualties in the Strait of Hormuz.
 Six sailors and a port worker have been killed.
-The Iranian government declared that any vessel wishing to pass must get permission from Iran or that it would burn any ship attempting to cross.
+Iran previously declared that vessels would need to follow its conditions for passage, underscoring how quickly the Strait could become a tool of coercion and instability.

 President Trump has already called on NATO allies England, France, and Germany, as well as Japan, South Korea, and even China, to send warships to escort oil tankers through the Strait.
 Why?
 Because they benefit from a lower price of energy.